 Introduction to Annapolis, Maryland

 Founded in the mid-1600s, Annapolis is the capital of the State of Maryland.
-Annapolis is a small city with a population of slightly over 36,000 people.
-Annapolis is part of the Baltimore-Washington metropolitan area, which is home to eight million million people according to U.S. Census Bureau Estimates.
+Annapolis is part of the Baltimore-Washington metropolitan area.

 Annapolis is located near the entrance to the Chesapeake Bay, on the Severn River.
 It is approximately 40 minutes southeast of Baltimore, Maryland, and 40 minutes northeast of Washington DC.
 While there are no Fortune 1000 companies located in Annapolis, nearby Baltimore and Washington DC are home to almost 10 Fortune 1000 company headquarters.
 Annapolis is home to the United States Naval Academy.

 Annapolis enjoys a temperate climate characterized by hot summers and cool/cold winters.
 July is the warmest month of the year with average daily temperatures in the high eighties (degrees Fahrenheit).
 January is the coldest month of the year with an average daily temperature of 47 degrees Fahrenheit.